 - Pour into a glass baking tray and dehydrate until completely dry.

-- Dry in dehydrator.
+- Dry in a dehydrator.

 - When completely dry, it is ready.